 Dream A Dream

-- 232 respondents, divided into study group and control group
+- 232 youth respondents, divided into study group and comparative groups

 - Mean scores on quality of life indicators were higher for all study group respondents